emilyhogan735/CSC-212-Final-Project---Binary-Tree/README.md

 ```

 ## Contribution Breakdown:
-Emily: Implemented the skeleton of the source code, and the insertion method
+Emily: Implemented the skeleton of the source code, and the insertion method. "\t"
-Liam: Implemented the search method.
+Liam: Implemented the search method. "\t"
 Ken: GitHub .README markdown, Failed to Implement the DOT Visualization.
 Matthew: MIA.